AMC Lehigh Valley Mall 8

 It was one of the large complexes in the company that began to employ the new leadership model of Managing Director-House Manager-Assistant Manager-Assistant Manager, in 1987 or so.
 Glenn D. Schattan was the Managing Director, and Mr. Santangelo was the House Manager.
 Later House Managers were Robert L. Wheatley and John Toner.

 It was sold to AMC theatres at the time of the bankrupcy.
-But, unfortunately, AMC rather quickly closed it in December 2002, as there was another AMC 14-plex nearby, and felt an 8-plex was becoming obsolete in the new millenium.
+But, unfortunately, AMC rather quickly closed it on January 5, 2003, as there was another AMC 14-plex nearby, and felt an 8-plex was becoming obsolete in the new millenium.

 It was truly an extremely elegant and grand theatre, and it is sad to see that it is no longer open.
 I’m not sure that 8-plexes are obsolete in this day and age, but that supposes whether or not they can be expanded, and what kind of competition might they currently have.